sez11a/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/03-SSO/06-ldap/01-ldap-servers-intro.md

 ## Instance Settings vs. System Settings

-You can define an LDAP server connection at the System Settings scope as well.
+You can also define an LDAP server connection at the System Settings scope.
 Because this user interface is auto-generated, it's not as helpful as the one in Instance Settings.
 For this reason, you should define and troubleshoot your settings in Instance Settings first.
 If you decide you want your LDAP connection at the system scope, you can copy your configuration from Instance Settings and then delete the server from Instance Settings.

 Of course, you can also configure LDAP servers at the system scope using OSGi `.config` files.
 The easiest way to do this is to use the GUI and export the configuration.
 Then you can use the resulting `.config` file anywhere you need it (such as other nodes in a cluster).